Features / Help

 INTRODUCTION

 Quick Clipboard Editor (QCE) is a FREE Windows editor.
-It gives you direct access to the Clipboard’s text allowing to quickly make the changes you need before pasting it to your target application:
+It gives you direct access to the Clipboard’s text allowing to quickly make the changes you need before pasting it to your target application.
+It remembers your past clips with all their formatting including images and allow to paste them back as they are or with text modifications.

 • do quick touch-ups to the text